 What is a test plan?

-A test plan is a test item that we use to describe the test.
+A test plan is a document that we use to describe the test.
 It can contain topics on ‘what do we need to test’, ‘who will test what, and at what moment’, ‘how will we test’, ‘how much time will testing take’, ‘when is the test done’, ‘how can we organize and manage testing’, … and many more.

 We use the test plan to communicate the test planning to the stakeholders for the test.
 It can have many different shapes and sizes, as long as it solves the problem at hand: describing the test approach and building support from the stakeholders for this approach.